mkosmo/hassio-addons-edge/README.md

 on the correct GitHub repository matching the add-on.

 - [Open an issue for the add-on: PostgreSQL][hassio-addon-postgresql-issue]
-- [Open an issue for the add-on: PostgreSQL][hassio-addon-postgresql15-issue]
+- [Open an issue for the add-on: PostgreSQL 15][hassio-addon-postgresql15-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]